 - Humidity

-- Dry parts in need of lubrication
+- Garage door parts in need of lubrication

 - Age of your garage door

-- Age of your opener
+- Age of your garage door opener

 How to Repair a Noisy Garage Door

-Why Ignoring Loud Garage Doors is Dangerous
+Why Ignoring a Loud Garage Door is Dangerous